 - Mackin House Museum – a historic house in Coquitlam (and a good place to visit while at the Festival du Bois in late February).

-- Museum of Anthropology with its collection of First Nations’ artifacts at the University of British Columbia (UBC).
+- Museum of Anthropology – home to a collection of First Nations’ art and other artifacts at the University of British Columbia (UBC).

 - Museum of Vancouver – Vancouver’s history museum, located adjacent the planetarium.

 - Old Hastings Mill Store Museum – a historic site near Jericho Beach.